WannesMalfait/Blender-shaders/src/mnode/shape.md

 What follows is a bit more of a technical explanation, so feel free to skip over it and go straight to the [summary](#summary).
 ### Construction of the functions
 The simplest kinds of functions are the polynomials, they form the building blocks for more complex functions.
 Not only are they simple to write down, they can also be evaluated very quickly, making them ideal for computer graphics.
-Another useful property of polynomials is that, through \\(n+1\\) distinct points there is a unique polynomial of degree \\(n\\), a more general formulation of the well known property that two points determine a line.
+Another useful property of polynomials is that through \\(n+1\\) distinct points, there is a unique polynomial of degree \\(n\\), a more general formulation of the well known property that two points determine a line.
 So what degree polynomial do we need to get a function that satisfies the properties we want?
 The properties are:

 - Goes through `(0,0)` and `(1,1)`
 - It is flat at `(0,0)` and `(1,1)`